Beetlezebub/UltimateJavaRepository/Unit04/README.md

 ### Verify that a String Contains a Substring
 Given a String value, can we confirm that a particular substring exists within that String?
 What tools/methods in Java do we have to complete this task?
-- String.substring method: Retrieves a particular portion of a String
+- String `.substring` method: Retrieves a particular portion of a String
-- String .equals method: Compares the content of 2 Strings
+- String `.equals` method: Compares the content of 2 Strings
-- String .length method: Returns the length of a String
+- String `.length` method: Returns the length of a String
 - for loop: Allows us to repeat a task multiple times using a loop control variable

 What is the algorithm?